Flag ban fallout: Now comes the tricky part for NASCAR

 Johnson, the seven-time NASCAR champion, also cut ties with BEAMdesigns.

-For weeks, NASCAR has been the only live U.S. sport on television an ratings are up a tick in this most unusual of seasons.
-Through the first 11 races, Cup Series racing on FOX/FS1 is averaging a 2.38 share, up 1% over last year's average of 2.35 out of 44 market averages.
+For weeks, NASCAR has been one of the the only live U.S. sports on television and ratings are up a tick in this most unusual of seasons.
+Through the first 11 races, Cup Series racing on FOX/FS1 is averaged a 2.38 share, up 1% over last year’s average of 2.35 out of 44 market averages.
+Martinsville scored 1,711,000 viewers for a weeknight race on FS1.

 And now comes the publicity surrounding the flag ban.